 Nutritious, delicious and inexpensive, the tiny but mighty lentil is a culinary superstar.
 These heart healthy pulses (the edible seed inside a legume) are packed with nutrients including protein, potassium, folate, iron and calcium.
 They are low in calories, low on the glycemic index and high in fiber.
-Lentils are also cholesterol, sodium and gluten free.
+Lentils are also free of cholesterol, sodium and gluten.

 Lentils come in a variety of sizes and colors.
 Brown lentils are one of the most common varieties found in grocery stores.
 Unlike dried beans, dried lentils do not need to be pre-soaked and cook relatively quickly.
 Their long shelf life makes them an excellent ingredient to keep on hand.

 Lentils can be found dried, canned and even refrigerated.
 If substituting precooked lentils for dried remember to rinse well, drain and reduce your cooking liquid.
 Add during the last 10 minutes of cooking so they do not become mushy.
 Be aware that store-bought precooked lentils will increase the sodium content.

 Substitute frozen diced carrots for fresh.
 Add to soup during the last 5-10 minutes of cooking.
 Bring back to a simmer and continue to cook as directed.